UCL/STIR-GATE-Connection/VoxelisedSimulation/DebuggingScripts/README.md

 Scripts
 =======

-* `UnlistRandoms.sh`: Script unlists a root file twice, once with all coincidence event types and once without the randoms.
-Subtracting one from the other results in a sinogram of only randoms.
-* `UnlistScatter.sh`: Script unlists a root file twice, once with all coincidence event types and once without the scatter.
-Subtracting one from the other results in a sinogram of only scattered events.
 * `DebugUnlistRoot.sh`: Uses STIR's `exclude [event_type] events :=` keywords to unlist the root file to obtain sinograms with only Trues, Scattered, Randoms and RandomScattered events.
 This script is useful for debugging the unlisting of root files.